jortsupetterson/real-world-validator/README.md

+# v 1.0.6

+fking comments man, contact me if you know how to avoid this mistake in esbuild

 # v 1.0.5
 Updated proper name to only accept values with first letter in uppercase and the letter after - if there is a -